Posttraumatic sleep disturbance

-Lately however, the recommendation has evolved to using fexinidazole instead of nifurtimox-elfornithine combination therapy in patients with second-stage gambiense HAT and less than 100/μL cerebrospinal fluid white blood counts.
-The recommendation remains to use nifurtimox-elfornithine in patients with more than 100/μL cerebrospinal fluid white blood counts (31).
+Lately however, the recommendation has evolved to using fexinidazole instead of nifurtimox-elfornithine combination therapy in patients with second-stage gHAT and less than 100/μL cerebrospinal fluid white blood counts.
+The recommendation remains to use nifurtimox-elfornithine in patients with more than 100/μL cerebrospinal fluid white blood counts (34).

-Because melarsoprol is a highly toxic drug and fexinidazole has shown promise of killing Trypanosoma brucei rhodesiense in vivo and in vitro, a clinical trial assessing the efficacy of fexinidazole in the treatment of rhodesiense HAT has started (NCT03974178) (31).
+Because melarsoprol is a highly toxic drug and fexinidazole has shown promise of killing Trypanosoma brucei rhodesiense in vivo and in vitro, a clinical trial assessing the efficacy of fexinidazole in the treatment of rHAT has just been completed (NCT03974178) (34).
+Results are pending.

 Ali Karaki MD